 I: Brain Strips

 During the German fall holidays in November 2016, 14 high school students participated in a four days comic-workshop in Freiburg, Germany.
-The workshop was called “Hirnstrips-Neurotechnologie grafisch erzählt” that roughly translates to “brain strips - neurotechnology told with graphic stories”.
+The workshop was called “Hirnstrips-Neurotechnologie grafisch erzählt” that roughly translates to “Brain Strips - neurotechnology told with graphic stories.”
 This workshop was part of a research project within the cluster of excellence “BrainLinks-BrainTools” at the University of Freiburg - a interdisciplinary research institution investigating new biomedical technologies that interface with the brain.
-As this research topic has far reaching societal implications concerning personhood, autonomy and responsibility, the project “Reaching Out: Participative Projects and Ethical Discourse on Neurotechnology” was established to foster a dialog between scientist of the cluster and the public through art/science events.
+As this research topic has far reaching societal implications concerning personhood, autonomy, and responsibility, the project “Reaching Out: Participative Projects and Ethical Discourse on Neurotechnology” was established to foster a dialog between scientists and the public through art/science events.

 The workshop was divided in two “input” and two “output” days: the first day started with a mix of activities on comics storytelling and brain anatomy and the students talked to scientists and neurologists.
 On the second day they visited labs that work on topics like hippocampal epilepsy, electrocorticogram, and electroencephalogram for disease diagnostics and treatment.
 They also visited a lab that develops micro-electrodes for deep brain stimulation to treat Parkinson’s disease, and met with persons that suffer from Parkinson’s disease and epilepsy.
 The next day started with an ethical role-play on deep brain stimulation and autonomy.
 The rest of the two days the students developed their stories and drew their comics with the help of Ludmilla Bartscht.